Youssouph Badji

-Youssouph Mamadou Badji (born 20 December 2001) is a Senegalese professional footballer who plays as a forward for Belgian First Division A club Charleroi, on loan from Club Brugge.
+Youssouph Mamadou Badji (born 20 December 2001) is a Senegalese professional footballer who plays as a forward for Danish Superliga club AGF.

 Club career

 On 30 August 2021, he joined Brest in Ligue 1 for a season-long loan.

 On 31 January 2022, Badji moved on a new 1.5-year loan to Charleroi, with an option to buy.
+On 6 July 2023, Charleroi confirmed that they had signed the forward on an initial three-year contract.

+On 2 September 2024, Badji signed for Danish Superliga club AGF on a five-year contract.

 International career

 Badji made his senior debut for Senegal in August 2019, playing in a 2020 African Nations Championship qualification match against Liberia.